Accessing our website

 For Windows and Linux

-For Mozilla Firefox 1.5 and 2.0, press (and hold) the Alt Shift keys and one of the access keys.
+For Chrome and Microsoft Edge, press (and hold) the Alt key and one of the access keys.

-For Internet Explorer 7.0, press (and hold) the Alt Shift keys and one of the following access keys, then press return.
+For Mozilla Firefox press (and hold) the Alt Shift keys and one of the access keys.

 Press (and hold) the Control key and one of the following access keys: